2ndBillingCycle/naev-wiki/Spoilers.md

 ## Project Collective

 Project Collective was the final Great Project initiated by the Empire, designed to advance the Empire's military.
 The project developed technology for robotic drones which would serve as combat craft unmatched in all the galaxy, capable of tearing a target to shreds without any direct human involvement.
 By UST 590, the project was successful.
-However, officials in charge of the project resolved to seize power over the Empire using said technology, believing that the Empire was no longer fit to rule the galaxy.

-Their timing was spot-on, as it turned out.
-By the time the Collective was ready to launch its attack, the Incident had just occurred, tearing the Empire apart and rendering it utterly incapable of properly responding to the Collective invasion.
-In the ensuing chaos, many worlds, including Eiroik, were sterilized until the Empire finally managed to hold the Collective back at Omega Station.

-The Empire now has a plan to take out the Collective.
-Little do they know, however, that there is more to the Collective than they realize, hidden in systems that the Empire and other major factions have not yet discovered.
-The Collective may seem like an easy opponent, but its full strength is yet to be realized.
+However, unbeknownst to the Empire at the time, Project Collective had also gone rogue.
+The successes of the project were kept a secret, and the Collective now bided their time, waiting for the perfect moment to strike.

 # The Hypergate